2022 Call for Artworks

 - Silvia Casini, University of Aberdeen

-- Camilla Salvaneschi, Università Iuav di Venezia and University of Aberdeen
+- Camilla Salvaneschi, Università Iuav di Venezia

 - Vladimir Kolzeev, City, University of London

 Our cities are changing.
 Our modern world is making ever more difficult, often unwelcome demands on them.
-The challenges for our cities include the climate crisis and rising sea-levels, air pollution, global pandemics, the lack of affordable housing, mass tourism that commodizes everything and turns urban centres into amusement parks rather than civil spaces, roads that scar the landscape, and vehicle pollution that kills citizens.
+The challenges for our cities include the climate crisis and rising sea-levels, air pollution, global pandemics, the lack of affordable housing, mass tourism that commodizes everything and turns urban centers into amusement parks rather than civil spaces, roads that scar the landscape, and vehicle pollution that kills citizens.

 In isolation, each of these challenges is a wicked problem.
 Taken together, the challenges are immense, and will require new forms of creative engagement and thinking to overcome.
 Each city will need to harness the potential and creative capabilities of its citizens and other stakeholders, including visitors, over long periods of time.
 Approaches will be increasingly inter- and cross-disciplinary, involving not only problem solving and design, but also citizens’ activism and the arts.